 This helps explain why many people struggle with eating healthy.
 They understand the risks of unhealthy eating, but they are facing so much resistance every time they try to change their diet.
 For many, they do not successfully change their diet until they have a heart attack or diagnosed with cancer.

 You can probably guess why.
 It is because their mind truly understands that continuing with the “same ole” is actually a life-threatening choice.

-The Benefits of Changing Your Life
+1. Outline the Benefits of Changing Your Life

 To help lower your mind’s initial resistance to change, you are going to need to do a little homework.
 A good place to start is by outlining the benefits of changing your life.
 If you are attempting to find a new job, list the benefits of your new job.

 Make sure you go deeper than, “to make more money”.
 Why do you want to make more money?
 Is it because you want to provide for your family?
 Maybe you want to purchase your first home or pay off your debt?

 If you want to provide for your family, list the reason this goal is so important to you.
 Explore what would happen if you were unable to provide for your family and why you cannot allow that to happen.